KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

     ```
     First part 2B test
-    2B pyro apply
+    2B Pyro apply
-    440 pyro only
+    440 Pyro only
-    1931 pyro end
+    1931 Pyro end
     1491 duration >> 12.425s

     Second part 2B test
-    2B pyro apply
+    2B Pyro apply
-    4953 pyro only
+    4953 Pyro only
-    6416 pyro end
+    6416 Pyro end
     1463 duration >> 12.2 s

     Third part 2B test
-    This test is testing with 2B pyro with dendro applied twice
+    This test is testing with 2B Pyro with Dendro applied twice
-    10720 pyro only
+    10720 Pyro only
-    12145 pyro end
+    12145 Pyro end
     1425 duration >> 11.875s >> the change is insignificant >>
-    the pyro unit gauge was somehow maintained even if there’s an interruption of dendro supply in the middle,
+    the Pyro unit gauge was somehow maintained even if there’s an interruption of Dendro supply in the middle,
-    and the duration won’t change even if we apply pyro first
+    and the duration won’t change even if we apply Pyro first
     ```

     These times are consistent with 1.6A and 1.6B decay times.
 So Burning "boosts" the aura strength to 1.6U

 ---

-_Decay rate of dendro while burning is the sum of the natural decay rates of Dendro and Pyro auras_
+_Decay rate of Dendro while burning is the sum of the natural decay rates of Dendro and Pyro auras_

 Through the first part, we have more clues to try to solve this, the data below using the same videos.